althonos/pyopal/README.md

-PyOpal is available for all modern versions (3.6+), depending either on the lightweight Python package [`archspec`](https://pypi.org/project/archspec) or on [`py-cpuinfo`](https://pypi.org/project/archspec) for runtime CPU feature detection, depending on the operating system.
+PyOpal is available for all modern versions (3.6+), depending either on the lightweight Python package [`archspec`](https://pypi.org/project/archspec) for runtime CPU feature detection.

 It can be installed directly from [PyPI](https://pypi.org/project/pyopal/), which hosts some pre-built x86-64 and Aarch64 wheels for Linux, MacOS, and